Multi-point distribution of TASEP: Main results

 provided $M> |\boldsymbol{\lambda}|$.
 The equivalence of~\eqref{eq:alter_ich} and~\eqref{eq:def_ich} follows from a direct evaluation of~\eqref{eq:expan_G} when $W=\{u, v\xi, v\xi^2, \cdots, v\xi^{M-1}\}$, by using the simple fact that $u^{\mu_k}+\sum_{j=1}^{M-1} (v\xi^{j})^{\mu_k} = u^{\mu_k} - v^{\mu_k}$ since $\mu_k \le |\boldsymbol{\mu}|\le |\boldsymbol{\lambda}| <M$.

 A similar calculation when $M \le |\boldsymbol{\lambda}|$ gives

-where $r(v,u)$ is some polynomial of $v$ and $u$.
+where $r(v,u)$ is some polynomial of $v$ and $u$ with degree no more than $|\boldsymbol{\lambda}|-M$.
 This formula will be used later in Lemma~\ref{lm:iich_reformulation} in Section~\ref{sec:preliminaries} to analytically extend an analogous function for periodic TASEP, and in Section~\ref{sec:special_IC} to evaluate the kernels for flat initial condition.

 \begin{defn} We define

 where $\boldsymbol{\lambda}(Y) =(\lambda_1,\cdots,\lambda_N)$ with $\lambda_i= (y_i+i) - (y_N+N)$. \end{defn}

 It is obvious that $\Kess_Y(v,u)$ is a kernel analytic for $v\in\Omega_\RR$ and for $u\in\Omega_\LL\setminus\{-1\}$.
 It is possible that $\Kess_Y(v,u)$ has a pole at $u=-1$ if $y_N+N<0$.
 We use the superscript to emphasize that $\Kess_Y$ is the essential part containing the information of the initial condition $Y$ in the bigger kernel $\mathcal{K}_Y$.
 See the equation~\eqref{eq:KY}.